omaraljazairy/spanglish-api/README.md

 5. To enter the container, execute the command **make bash** .
 6. To access the API and see the docs, go to **http://0.0.0.0:8005/redoc** or **http://0.0.0.0:8005/docs** .
 7. To run unittests, execute the command **make test**

+*note: Both mariadb & postgresql containers are added and start.
+But Maria DB is now used as default.
+The reason for having both databases is to test the performance during the tests stages.
+At the end, only one of them will be used.

 ## Authors
 Omar Aljazairy: omar@fedal.nl